 Most minor skin-cancer lesions are treated topically and may be excised surgically, frozen off during cryotherapy, destroyed with electrodesiccation, or removed with laser phototherapy during an in-office procedure.
 These procedures may not be sufficient for more extensive areas of damage and patients might be referred to a Mohs surgeon for a more in-depth treatment.

 During the Mohs procedure, the surgeon removes one layer of the lesion and surrounding skin at a time, visualizing each section of tissue, until all the cancerous cells are eliminated.
 In other cases, patients may be referred to an oncologist for a treatment regimen that can include medication, radiation, and chemotherapy treatments.
 Newer methods like biological therapy can also be used to leverage the body’s own defense system to target cancerous cells.

-The Naderi Center of the Reston, VA area offers yearly skin cancer screenings in an effort to proactively address patients’ health concerns and to prevent the spread of the disease.
-The experts at the Center all specialize in different procedures and offer medical and cosmetic intervention as needed.
-In-house board certified dermatologist Dr. Alexandra Snodgrass specializes in skin health and can treat skin cancer while maintaining the patient’s aesthetics.
+The Naderi Center of offers yearly skin cancer screenings in an effort to proactively address patients’ health concerns and to prevent the spread of the disease.
+The experts at the center all specialize in different procedures and offer medical and cosmetic intervention as needed.
+In-house Board Certified dermatologist, Dr. Alexandra Snodgrass, specializes in skin health and can treat skin cancer while maintaining the patient’s aesthetics.

 Schedule your skin cancer screening at The Naderi Center